jxmot/ESP8266-RCWL0516/README.md

 ## Polling for State Change

 Polling is the simplest approach to reading the sensor.
 However extra consideration should be taken because the polling becomes part of the main execution loop.
 And it might impact other tasks occurring within the main execution loop.
-Here is a simple example -
+Here is a simple code example -

 ```C++
 #define SENSOR_PIN D2